Published on OAC Program Counselling (https://oac-program-counselling.uoguelph.ca)

 Pathways and Articulation Agreements

-If you entered a program through a pathway or articulation agreement, please contact your Program Counsellor for the courses required to graduate.
+If you entered a program through a pathway or articulation agreement, please contact your Academic Advisor for the courses required to graduate.
 This may or may not match the undergraduate calendar depending on the pathway or articulation agreement